Going green: Renewable energy in Ireland

 Which suppliers offer renewable plans?

-The remaining six suppliers produce a percentage of renewable energy, as outlined below:
+Seven suppliers produce a percentage of renewable energy:

 Can I switch to a renewable/green energy plan?

-If you wish to change to a renewable/green energy tariff you can do so easily.
+If you wish to change to a renewable/green energy tariff, it’s easy to do.

-Firstly, check to see if you are outside your minimum term of your current contract - otherwise you may be liable to pay an early exit fee to switch before your contract has ended.
+First, check to see if you are outside the minimum term of your current contract.
+You may be liable to pay an early exit fee to switch before your contract has ended.

 Once you’re free to switch, grab your bill and run a comparison to find out which of the renewable energy suppliers has the best deal for you.